Coltthatcher/capstone/README.md

 Minimum features.
-Users will be able to add new workout goals to a personalized plan there will be a number of workouts provided with pre coded data users can choose from My MVP goal is to only keep on the data till the browser is reloaded.
+Users will be able to add new workout goals to a personalized plan there will be a number of workouts provided with pre coded data users can choose from and add to a workout plan page.
+My MVP goal is to only keep on the data till the browser is reloaded.
 So there will be a set number of workouts hardcoded into the page. my stretch goals will include adding a database with firebase.

 What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.